Croatian–Slovene Peasant Revolt: Backlash

 On 5 February, Uskok captain and baron Jobst Joseph von Thurn (Josip Turn) led an army of 500 Uskoks from Kostanjevica and some German soldiers that defeated a rebel detachment of Nikola Kupinič at Krško (in Lower Styria), which was the first larger rebel defeat.
 This rapidly weakened the rebellion in Carniola and Styria.

 The next day, another rebel force was defeated near Samobor.
 On 9 February, the decisive Battle of Stubičko polje was fought.
 Gubec and his 10,000 men resisted fiercely, but after a bloody four-hour battle the baronial army defeated and captured Gubec.
 The revolt failed.

 Retribution was brutal: in addition to the 3,000 peasants who died in the battle, many captives were hanged or maimed.
 Matija Gubec was publicly tortured and executed on 15 February.
 Officers Petar Ljubojević, Vuk Suković, and Dane Bolčeta (who were Orthodox), and Juraj Martijanović and Tomo Tortić (Catholics) were all sentenced to life in prison and lost all their property.
 Mogaić was killed in the final battle, and Pasanec was most probably killed in one of the skirmishes in early February.
 Gregorić managed to escape, but was captured within weeks, brought to Vienna for interrogation, and executed in Zagreb in 1574.

 Legacy

 The revolt and torture of Gubec acquired legendary status in Croatia and Slovenia.
-It has inspired many writers and artists, including the writers Miroslav Krleža and August Šenoa, the poet Anton Aškerc and the sculptors Antun Augustinčić and Stojan Batič.
-Leading Croatian film director Vatroslav Mimica produced the film about uprising, entitled Anno Domini 1573, in 1975, as well as television series in four parts.
+It has inspired many writers and artists, including the writers Miroslav Krleža and August Šenoa (The Goldsmith's Treasure), the poet Anton Aškerc and the sculptors Antun Augustinčić and Stojan Batič.
+Croatian film director Vatroslav Mimica produced the film about uprising, entitled Anno Domini 1573, in 1975, as well as television series in four parts.
 Gubec-beg, the first Croatian rock opera (1975), was also inspired by the events.
+The painter Krsto Hegedušić made in 1969 the stage curtain for the Croatian National Theatre in Zagreb, titled A.D.
+1573.

 A museum near Oršić Castle in Gornja Stubica and one in Krško (Slovenia) are dedicated to the revolt.

 A reenactment of the Battle of Stubičko polje, held every year since 2008, has since become one of the most popular historical reenactments in Croatia.